att-innovate/firework/README.md

 ### 2. Setting up your development environment (Installing an OS, VNC server/client, EDA tools, licensing)

-Before we get to the fun, we need to put on our IT hats.
-The next step is to set up your hardware development environment.
-Your setup is primarily going to be determined by the board you choose, its corresponding set of <a href="https://en.wikipedia.org/wiki/Electronic_design_automation">EDA tools</a> necessary for implementing designs, and the computing resources available to you.
-The complexity of your project/design could even influence the setup, unfortunately, because it may mean requiring premium, licensed versions of the EDA tools for full functionality.
-(I think this old school business model is something the hardware industry needs to work on since the cost of the board and software licenses alone adds yet another barrier to hardware innovation.
-I'm happy to see Amazon taking steps in the right direction; they've begun rolling out <a href="https://aws.amazon.com/ec2/instance-types/f1/">F1 Instances</a> in their EC2 cloud, providing access to Xilinx FPGAs for hardware acceleration.
-I haven't tried using one myself, but I imagine it's much easier and cheaper than the method I describe below.
-Sorry for the rant.)
-For me, working with the Arria 10 SoC Development Kit meant installing <a href="http://dl.altera.com/16.1/?edition=standard&platform=linux&download_manager=direct">Altera's and supported third-party EDA tools</a> on a remote server I had access to via my company's <a href="https://en.wikipedia.org/wiki/Local_area_network">LAN</a>.
+Before we get to the fun, we need to put our IT hats on.
+The next step is to set up your *hardware development environment*.
+Your setup is primarily going to be influenced by the development board you choose, the corresponding set of <a href="https://en.wikipedia.org/wiki/Electronic_design_automation">EDA tools</a> needed to implement designs on that board, and the computing resources available to you.
+The complexity of your project's design could also influence your setup; larger, more complex designs might require you to use premium, licensed versions of the EDA tools for full functionality.
+(Personally, I think this outdated business model is something the hardware industry needs to work on since the cost of the development board and software licenses alone adds yet another barrier to innovation in the hardware space.
+I'm happy to see Amazon taking steps in the right direction; they've begun rolling out <a href="https://aws.amazon.com/ec2/instance-types/f1/">F1 Instances</a> in their EC2 cloud providing access to Xilinx FPGAs for hardware acceleration.
+I haven't tried using them myself, but I imagine it's makes getting started with a hardware accelerator project much easier and cheaper than through the method I describe below.)

+For me, working with the Arria 10 SoC Development Kit meant installing <a href="http://dl.altera.com/?edition=standard&platform=linux&download_manager=direct">then-Altera's EDA tools</a> on a remote server I had access to via my company's <a href="https://en.wikipedia.org/wiki/Local_area_network">LAN</a>.
 As it turns out, setting up a hardware development environment on a remote server is not a trivial task.
 Fortunately for you, I've gone through the process and will cover the steps below.
 Although your setup may be different (board, tools, etc.), hopefully this section will give you an idea of what it takes to set up your environment.

-I used the following server, operating system, and <a href="https://en.wikipedia.org/wiki/Virtual_Network_Computing">VNC</a> software for remote desktop access in my setup:
+I used the following server, operating system, and <a href="https://en.wikipedia.org/wiki/Virtual_Network_Computing">VNC</a> software (for remote desktop access) in my setup:
 - <a href="http://www.dell.com/downloads/global/products/pedge/dell-poweredge-r720xd-spec-sheet.pdf">Dell PowerEdge R720xd</a> (server running the EDA tools)
 - <a href="https://www.centos.org/download/">CentOS 7</a> (operating system running on the server)
 - <a href="http://tigervnc.org/">TigerVNC</a> (VNC server software running on the server)
 - <a href="https://www.realvnc.com/en/connect/download/viewer/">RealVNC VNC Viewer</a> (VNC client software running on my laptop)

-My macbook served as the sole interface to both the remote server (via VNC client) where the EDA tools are installed and the Arria 10 SoC Development Kit (via terminal + minicom serial connection) which sat on my desk.
-Note that any laptop with the proper VNC client and serial communication software (minicom, PuTTY, etc.) installed should be fine.
-I'm still fascinated by the setup I ended up with: three computers, two geographic locations, and one keyboard/monitor to access them all simultaneously:
+My macbook served as the sole interface to both the remote server (via VNC client) where I installed the EDA tools and the Arria 10 SoC Development Kit (via a terminal + <a href="https://en.wikipedia.org/wiki/Minicom">minicom</a> serial connection) which sat on my desk.
+Note that any laptop with the proper VNC client and serial communication software (minicom, <a href="http://www.putty.org/">PuTTY</a>, etc.) installed should be fine.
+I'm still fascinated by the setup I ended up with: 3 computers, 2 geographic locations, and 1 keyboard/monitor to access them all simultaneously:

 ![alt text](resources/images/hw-dev-env.png)